-Korean’s devoted this day to celebrate the excellence of Hangeul and giving a tribute to King Sejong.
-Before the country doesn’t have its own language, they used Chinese characters called ‘hanja’ but it’s hard to learn especially for people who belong to the lower class.
+Koreans devoted this day to celebrating the excellence of Hangeul and giving a tribute to King Sejong.
+Before the country doesn’t have its own language, they used Chinese characters called ‘hanja’ but it was hard to learn especially for people who belong to the lower class.
 Then King Sejong decided to develop a new writing system that people can all learn despite their social status

 What is Hangeul?

 Hangeul was created by King Sejong, the fourth King of the Joseon Dynasty about 600 years ago.
 Composed of two words: han (한), which means ‘great‘ and geul (글) means a ‘writing script‘.
 Therefore, Hangeul means ‘great alphabet‘.
 It consists of 14 consonants ( ㄱ ㄴ ㄷ ㄹ ㅁ ㅂ ㅅ ㅇ ㅈ ㅊ ㅋ ㅌ ㅍ ㅎ) and 10 vowels (ㅏ ㅑ ㅓ ㅕ ㅗ ㅛ ㅜ ㅠ ㅡ ㅣ), a total of 24 letters.
 The vowel letters are the combination of three elements: (•) hanuel (하늘), which means sky; (—) ttang ( 땅 ), represents the earth; while (ㅣ) represents the human (사람).
 The shapes of the basic consonants ㄱ ㄴ ㅁ ㅅ ㅇ are graphical representations of the speech organs used to pronounce them.